 Trends Impacting the Legal Field

 The legal industry has witnessed significant changes driven by technological advancements and client expectations.
 Firms are now adopting AI technologies, which may alter roles within firms and the skills in demand.
-For instance, knowledge of trade secrets and intellectual property rights has become more critical as digital information becomes more pervasive.

 Gender diversity is also changing the face of the legal profession; more law firms are seeing a majority of women associates, shaping the dynamics of career development and mentorship.